The multiplicity-one theorem for the superspeciality of curves of genus two: Proof of the multiplicity-one theorem

 \begin{Lem} $v_{1,j}$ and $v_{2,j}$ are linearly independent at $\lambda$ for $j = 1,2$. \end{Lem} \begin{proof} We consider the expansion of $c_{ip-j}$ at $\lambda:=(\lambda_1,\lambda_2,\lambda_3)$: As the $z_\ell$-degree of $c_{ip-j}$ ($\ell = 1,2,3$) is at most $(p-1)/2$, we can write $c_{ip-j}$ as

 If $v_{1,j}$ and $v_{2,j}$ were linearly dependent at $\lambda$, then the expansion at $\lambda$ of $c_{p-j}$ is a scalar multiple of that of $c_{2p-j}$ up to degree one.
 Since $c_{p-j}$ and $c_{2p-j}$ satisfy the same partial differential equations in Theorem \ref{thm:PDEinPositiveChar}, an inductive argument shows that $c_{p-j}$ is a scalar multiple of that of $c_{2p-j}$.
-This is absurd, as the total degrees of $c_{p-j}$ and $c_{2p-j}$ are different. \end{proof} \begin{Thm} The rank of $J$ is three. \end{Thm} \begin{proof} Assume that the rank of $J$ was less than or equal to $2$.
-We claim that all $2\times 2$ submatrices of $(v_{1,1},v_{2,1})$ and $(v_{1,2},v_{2,2})$ are of rank $2$.
+This is absurd, as the total degrees of $c_{p-j}$ and $c_{2p-j}$ are different. \end{proof} \begin{Thm} The rank of $J$ is three. \end{Thm} \begin{proof} We claim that all $2\times 2$ submatrices of $(v_{1,1},v_{2,1})$ and $(v_{1,2},v_{2,2})$ are of rank $2$.
 This follows from Theorem \ref{thm:ContiguityRelation}.
-Indeed, otherwise for example
+Indeed, otherwise, for example consider